Error bounds for model reduction of feedback-controlled linear stochastic dynamics on Hilbert spaces: Linear systems with multiplicative noise

-\begin{lemm} Let $\mathcal H$ be a finite-dimensional space, we consider two linear multiplicative systems with the same or two i.i.d. square-integrable mean zero L\'evy processes $(M_t)_{t \ge 0}$ each, then the difference of Hankel operators $\Delta(H^{\operatorname{lin}})$ satisfies
+\end{prop} \begin{proof} It suffices to observe that the observability Gramian and $\mathscr P^{\operatorname{lin}} -B_{\operatorname{in}}B_{\operatorname{in}}^{*} $ coincide with the observability and reachability Gramian in \cite{BH19}.
+The Lyapunov equations are then stated in \cite[Lemma $5.6$]{BH19}. \end{proof} {Our next Lemma provides some auxiliary results that are relevant for the final error estimate of the difference of the stochastic dynamics in terms of the Hankel operator.} \begin{lemm} Let $\mathcal H$ be a finite-dimensional space, we consider two linear multiplicative systems with the same or two i.i.d. square-integrable mean zero L\'evy processes $(M_t)_{t \ge 0}$ each, then the difference of Hankel operators $\Delta(H^{\operatorname{lin}})$ satisfies

 \end{lemm} \begin{proof} The first bound in \eqref{eq:estmbil} follows straight from the definition of the Hilbert-Schmidt norm, i.e. let $(f_j)_{j \in \{1,..,k\}}$ be an orthonormal basis of $\mathbb R^k$ and $(e_i)_{i \in \mathbb{N}}$ an orthonormal basis of $L^2(\Omega_{(0,\infty)},\mathcal H).$ This implies that